cmu-cs-academy/desktop-cmu-graphics/CONTRIBUTING.md

 Prior to re-running `test_image_gen.py`, delete the generated folder `image_gen`.

+Test apps run in hidden windows, which are never shown and never take focus, so you can keep using your computer while the tests run. `tox.ini` and `test_image_gen.py` do this by setting the `CMU_GRAPHICS_HIDDEN_WINDOW` environment variable.
+To watch a failing test run, pass `--show-windows`:

+    python /path/to/desktop-cmu-graphics/tests/test_image_gen.py --show-windows --only <test_name.py>

+On a HiDPI screen (such as a Retina Mac), screenshots are taken at the screen's scale and scaled down to the app's size before comparison.
+Tests that draw images get a looser threshold there, since images are sampled from their source at a higher resolution.

+### Event tests

+Tests named `image_gen/events_*.py` run like a normal app that calls `runApp()` itself.
+They drive the app with injected mouse and resize events (`injectMouseMove`, `injectMousePress`, `injectMouseRelease`, `injectResize`), which go through the event loop's real handling of OS input, and call `screenshotAndQuit()` once they're done.
+Draw only axis-aligned rectangles at whole-pixel positions in these tests, so their correct images match on every screen scale.

+`test_image_gen.py` also runs behavior tests that check timing (step rate and idle redraws) and print `PASS`/`FAIL` lines instead of producing an image.

+To add a correct image for a new test, run it once; the missing `correct_1.png` is generated in the working copy of `image_gen`.
+Check that it looks right, then copy it into `tests/image_gen/<test name>/`.

+### Manual testing

+Some behavior can't be tested automatically, because keyboard input can't be injected and the text input modal runs in its own process.
+When changing event handling, check these by hand on macOS, Windows, and Linux:

+- Holding a key down calls `onKeyPress` once, then `onKeyHold` each step, until it's released.
+- In the `app.getTextInput()` modal, dragging across typed text selects it, and the selection follows the mouse, including past either end of the box.
+- Holding backspace in the modal deletes one character, then repeats at a steady rate after a short delay.

 # Submitting Changes

 Once you have fixed a bug or added a new features, the next step is to submit your changes back to the project so that others can benefit.